chenwt/minorseq/doc/JULIET.md

 # FAQ

+### My coverage is much lower than 6000x
+For a coverage at 1000x, 5% minor variants can be called reliably.
+For 1% minors, 6000x is needed.

 ### Can I use overlapping regions?
 Yes!
 Each gene is treated separately.
 Overlapping region, even with different reading frames are possible.
 This is important for densely encoded genomes like HIV.